mariusgeorgescu/raffleize/README.md

 ## 2. Description
 ### 2.1 Perspective

-[RAFFLEIZE C-A-R-D-A-N-A](#acronyms-and-abbreviations) is designed to fill a niche in the rapidly evolving digital asset landscape.
-However, its foundation and philosophy are deeply rooted in the broader shift towards decentralization and blockchain technology.
+The DApp aligns with the broader trend of decentralization and blockchain adoption and is designed to fill a niche in the rapidly evolving digital asset landscape.

 #### Context and Origin